What is required to be a foster?

 - Be sure to complete all fields that apply to you and your household

-- When the application is received, the team will verify vet information and call references
+- When the application is received, the team will verify vet information if provided

 - If everything checks out, the foster coordinator will contact you for a phone interview